AxdeKlerk/Searchlight-Promotions-2/README.md

 ![second css validation without errors](doc/images/second-css-validation.png)

-Testing accesibility using Lighthouse at first delivered the following report:
+Testing accessibility using Lighthouse at first delivered the following report:

 ![first lighthouse report showing a performance rating of 64](doc/images/first-lh-results-desktop.png)

-After further compressing the jpg img for the first carousel img corrected this and returned a report with a performance rating of 98, accesibility of 100, best practive of 93 and SEO of 91:
+After further compressing the jpg img for the first carousel img corrected this and returned a report with a performance rating of 98, accessibility of 100, best practice of 93 and SEO of 91:

 ![final lighthouse report](doc/images/second-lh-results-desktop.png)

-This website was built using html, css and BootStrap.
+This website was built using html 5, css 3 and BootStrap 5.33.
 To contribute to make changes:
-  1. Clone the respostory
+  1. Clone the repository
   2. Make your changes locally
   3. Test your changes
   4. Commit and push to the main branch
   5. GitHub Pages will automatically update the live site

 ## 9. Future Features
-When I sent the finalised site to the client it was enthusiastically received and much discussion was had about what else could be implimented in the very near future and before its offical launch.
+When I sent the finalised site to the client it was enthusiastically received and much discussion was had about what else could be implemented in the very near future and before its official launch.
 The following list of items will be used for the final product:
- 1. Unique URL - for distribution and marketing pruposes
+ 1. Unique URL - for distribution and marketing purposes
  2. Navbar - it was agreed that a navbar would be useful for navigation purposes to enable users to find the different areas of the website with ease and to remove a sense of "over load" (the author),
  3. A page solely for ROXOFF 25 - with video links and bios for each of the artists performing at the festival next year

 For a future iteration:

- 4. A page solely for merchandice - with images and prices for different items and links to a payment method (yet to be discussed and once I have learnt how to impliment it)
+ 4. A page solely for merchandise - with images and prices for different items and links to a payment method (yet to be discussed and once I have learnt how to implement it)

 ## 10. Conclusion
 It is with great excitement that after spending more time than I should have building this website that I have gained my first client.
 Searchlight Promotions have asked me to maintain the website by keeping it up-to-date and developing it with the future features as detailed above.